 This Notice describes how your health information may be used and disclosed and how you can get access to this information.
 Please review it carefully.
-The privacy of your health information is important
+The privacy of your health information is important to us.

 Our Legal Duty